SamuelVachon/SOEN343/README.md

 **Users:**
-+Citizens and commuters who use shared vehicles, parking facilities, and public transport +Mobility service providers, such as bike-sharing, car-sharing, and scooter operators +Public transportation operators managing buses, metros, or trams +City administrators responsible for urban mobility planning and regulation. - System administrators who manage and maintain the platform.
++ Citizens and commuters who use shared vehicles, parking facilities, and public transport
++ Mobility service providers, such as bike-sharing, car-sharing, and scooter operators
++ Public transportation operators managing buses, metros, or trams
++ City administrators responsible for urban mobility planning and regulation. - System administrators who manage and maintain the platform.